jsinkers/comp90024-assignment-2/README.md

 ## Flask

 - Directory `flask`
-- Serves the frontend and ReST API
+- Serves the ReST API
 - before running the development server you need to build the frontend
 - to run the development server: `flask run`
 - run with gunicorn using: `gunicorn -c gunicorn.conf.py app:app`